 Traditionally, these exercises and accessories focus on stable and low-mobility ab workouts.
 Lying on the floor and flexing the spine to work on a focused area in the center of the abdomen.

 These workouts neglect the main function of the core muscles.
-They don’t work the abs in a way that the body understands that it should allocate resources to its growth.
+They don’t work the abs in a way that the body understands and thus is does not allocate resources to to their growth.

 This is the reason boxers need strong abs if they want to hit hard.
 They also protect key organs for our survival: contracting during an attack.

-The external and internal oblique muscles function is flexion.
-The contraction of one side of the external obliques will cause a lateral flexion of the body.
+The function of these muscles is to pull the chest downwards.
+The contraction of one side will cause a lateral flexion of the body.
 If both sides contract, your chest pulls downward in a bend.

 Transverse abdominal muscle

-Across the abdomen, the transverse muscles are the deepest.
+The transverse muscles are the deepest of all the core muscles.
 They provide stability to the entire lumbar region.